-Our theatre facilitators are actors themselves and who have worked on different components of theatre.
-They enjoy sharing their dramatic experiences with our children and in turn, helping them to develop theirs.
+Our theatre facilitators are actors themselves, and have worked on different components of theatre.
+They enjoy sharing their dramatic experiences with our children and in turn, helping them to develop their learning.

 Our theatre programme is constantly linked to learning happening in the classroom.
 It develops and enhances the understanding of literature, history, science and all knowledge, becoming a platform to play out realistic life situations and go through the emotions and experiences involved.

 Travel and Learning

 Travel and field trips are planned regularly, guided by our senior staff.
 We think of such excursions as learning experiences that complement what we have done in the classroom.
 Being away from home and familiar environs during travel does provoke deep learning.
 In seeing new places and faces, children understand the diversity and wonder of the world.
 Travel is fundamentally soulful and energising.